alanjds/celery-serverless/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-celery-worker-serverless could always use more documentation, whether as part of the
+celery-serverless could always use more documentation, whether as part of the
-official celery-worker-serverless docs, in docstrings, or even on the web in blog posts,
+official celery-serverless docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/alanjds/celery_worker_serverless/issues.
+The best way to send feedback is to file an issue at https://github.com/alanjds/celery_serverless/issues.

 If you are proposing a feature: